irocho/dataproducts/index.md

 * the diameter of the hole is selected

-On the main panel:

-the drill speed is obtained
+On the main panel the drill speed is obtained

 --- &radio

-Just a question as a first test for my pupils to answer:
+Just a question as a first test for students to answer:

 ## Question 1